Barry M. Gough: Awards and medals

 Barry Gough and his writings have received honours, awards, and prizes in the United States, the U.K., Spain, and Canada.

+In July 2026, he was given the George Woodcock Award for Outstanding Literary Achievement in British Columbia in recognition of his lifetime of influential historical scholarship, writing, and dedication to the province's heritage.

 The British Maritime Foundation announced in November 2015 that Pax Britannica: Ruling the Waves and Keeping the Peace before Armageddon won the Mountbatten Literary Award 2015 for best literary contribution to the understanding of the importance of the seas.
 He received the Robert Gray Medal from The Washington State Historical Society for lifetime achievement in September 2016.
 The Naval Association of Canada presented him with the 2019 Admirals' Medal in recognition of lifetime achievement as a global maritime and naval historian "through some thirty major volumes and numerous articles, [...] a body of work which has earned him international acclaim as a Canadian scholar of the highest order."
 A life member of the Society for the History of Discoveries, Gough was in November 2019 named a Fellow of the Society for his publications in Canadian and British imperial and naval history, his record of teaching and mentoring students, particularly at Wilfrid Laurier University and for contributions to the scholarly community of imperial, international and maritime historians.

 Gough has received the Psi Upsilon Distinguished Service Alumnus Award, the Wilfrid Laurier University Alumni Hoffmann-Little Award for Outstanding Teaching, and the 2019 Distinguished Alumni Award from the University of Victoria.
 For civic contributions in Ontario and British Columbia, he received the Queen Elizabeth II Golden Jubilee Medal.
 In November 2014, he received the Maritime Museum of B.C.'s 2014 SS Beaver Medal for Maritime Excellence.

 Prizes include medals, awards, and honourable mentions from multiple organisations including the North American Society for Oceanic History.
 The Keith Matthews Award recognizes publications in the field of nautical research.
 When Possessing Meares Island won it in 2022, it was the fourth time Gough's books had been given the award.